Palbociclib: Economics

-Palbociclib (Ibrance) "can be ordered through select" specialty pharmacies and "sells for $9,850 for 30 days or $118,200 for a year's supply before discounts."
+Palbociclib "can be ordered through select" specialty pharmacies and "sells for $9,850 for 30 days or $118,200 for a year's supply before discounts."
 According to a statement by the New York–based Pfizer the price "is not the cost that most patients or payors pay" since most prescriptions are dispensed through health plans, which negotiate discounts for medicines or get government-mandated price concessions.
 In the United States specialty pharmacies fill prescriptions for drugs that are usually high cost.

 Pfizer reported revenue of for Ibrance in 2023.

 Resistance to cost

 In February 2017, the National Institute for Health and Care Excellence (NICE) in the United Kingdom published a statement stating that the cost of Ibrance (approximately US$3700/28 days) did not make the added health benefits worth the cost.
 It was stated that with the side effects caused by Ibrance, it was not a cost-effective medication for NICE to endorse.
 At the time, a year's treatment with palbociclib and a drug such as fulvestrant was priced at US$106,105 (£79,650).
 In November 2017 NICE announced that, after negotiation with Pfizer, the price would be discounted, and the drug would be recommended for use.